leaningtech/labs/sites/browserpod/src/content/docs/15-more/00-glossary.md

 ## BrowserPod API

 The JavaScript API for controlling a Pod.
-Provides methods for booting pods, running processes (`pod.run`), managing the virtual filesystem, and handling Portals.
+Provides methods for booting Pods, running processes (`pod.run`), managing the virtual filesystem, and handling Portals.
 Used to execute code and manage the runtime environment entirely within the browser.

 ## CheerpOS